websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/matching-dxp-versions.md

 # Stage 1: Matching DXP Versions

-For migration to work seamlessly, your on-premises system and your DXP Cloud environment both need to run the same version of Liferay.
 The first stage of migration is to configure the Liferay service running on DXP Cloud to run the same version of the installation you want to migrate.

-This involves cloning the DXP Cloud repository, making some version updates to it, and then applying such updates back to DXP Cloud by deploying a build.
+This requires cloning the DXP Cloud repository, configuring version changes to it, and then applying such updates back to DXP Cloud by deploying a build.

 ## Find Liferay Version Information